ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Limitations

-In addition to the limitation discussed in Section~\ref{Limitations}, we highlight some additional limitations of our approach:

 \textbf{Training Overhead:} Compared to training multiple standalone models, nested models like \name incur higher training costs to reach similar performance levels across all stages.
 This is a known limitation of nested architectures, which share parameters and require joint optimization to maintain accuracy at varying compute levels.
+In our case, \name 3→6 trains DeiT-T and DeiT-S with a two-stage forward and single backward pass, taking ~20 min/epoch, comparable to training DeiT-T (7 min) and DeiT-S (13 min) separately.
+Therefore training \name takes as long as training DeiT-T and DeiT-S for 300 epochs each.

-\textbf{Jumping Too Far Reduces Effectiveness:} When the model transitions from a very small subset of attention heads (e.g., 3H) directly to a full configuration (e.g., 12H) in the second stage, performance suffers compared to using an intermediate stage (e.g., 9H) instead.
+\paragraph{Jumping Too Far Reduces Effectiveness:} When the model transitions from a very small subset of attention heads (e.g., 3H) directly to a full configuration (e.g., 12H) in the second stage, performance suffers compared to using an intermediate stage (e.g., 9H) instead.
 This suggests that overly aggressive compute expansion can disrupt representational continuity, emphasizing the importance of smooth progression in staged inference.